Amir al-Mu'minin: Twelver

-Twelver Shi'ite Muslims apply the title exclusively to Imam Ali ibn Abu Talib, the cousin and son-in-law of Muhammad, regarded as the first Imam by the Shi'a and the officially designated successor to Muhammad.
-The Shi'a hold that he was the only one given the title during Muhammad's lifetime.
+Twelver Shias apply the title exclusively to Ali, the cousin and son-in-law of Muhammad, regarded as the first Imam by Shia Muslims and officially designated successor (caliph) to Muhammad.

 Ismailism

 The Isma'ili Fatimid caliphs used the title as part of their titulature, and in the Nizari branch of Isma'ilism, the ʾAmīr al-Muʾminīn is always the current Imam of the Time.
 In Nasir al-Din al-Tusi's The Voyage (Sayr wa-Suluk), he explains that the hearts of the believers are attached to the Commander of the Believers, not just the Command (written word) itself.
 There is always a present living imam in the world, and following him, a believer could never go astray.

 Zaydism

 Among the Zaydis, the title retained strong connotations with the leadership of the jihād, and was thus the right of any rightful Imam who stepped forth to claim his right by force of arms.
 The title was thus part of the titulature of the Zaydi Imams of Yemen until the end of the Yemeni monarchy.
-The Kharijites did not use the term, except for the Rustamid dynasty.